llamaxyz/llama/documentation/ActionCreation.md

   - Actions: Proposals made by policyholders to execute onchain transactions.
   - Policies: Non-transferable NFTs encoded with roles and permissions for an individual Llama instance.
-  - Roles: A signifier that is used to permission action approvals/disapprovals.
-It can be given to one or more policyholders.
+  - Roles: A signifier that is used to permission action creation, approval, and disapproval.
+Any role can be given to one or more policyholders.
   - Permissions: A unique identifier that can be assigned to roles to permission action creation.
 Permissions are represented as a hash of the target contract, function selector, and strategy contract.
 Actions cannot be created unless a policyholder holds a role with the correct permission.
   - Strategies: A contract that holds all of the logic to determine action state.
 For example, strategies determine whether or not an action is approved/disapproved, canceled, or able to be executed.
   - Executor: The single exit point of a Llama instance.
 All actions that are executed will be sent from the Llama executor.